cybersec101/resources/EN_trainer-resource-AOH.md

 			- "not be construed so as to abrogate or derogate from any aboriginal, treaty or other rights or freedoms", or

-			- "be construed as denying the existence of any other rights or freedoms that exist in Canada” [^footnote9].
+			- "be construed as denying the existence of any other rights or freedoms that exist in Canada” [Note 9](#note-9).

 	- Consequently,	it	is	important	that	citizens	find	non-judgmental	spaces	to	openly	discuss their opinions while also encouraging criticality, empathy and tolerance.